cloudmesh-community/fa18-523-60/paper/paper.md

  the special key as "_id" automatically added in database

 There are many tools written for working with PyMongo.
 These tools give additional flavor to PyMongo.
-Below is the list for some of the tools.
+Next we present alist of tools related to PyMongo.

+:o: use list environment from markdown

+**PyMODM**:

-**PyMODM** is an ORM-like framework on top of PyMongo.
+: PyMODM is an ORM-like framework on top of PyMongo.
 The PyMODM provides simple, extensible functionality that can be leveraged by other libraries to target platforms like Django.
 At the same time, PyMODM is powerful enough to be used for developing applications on its own [@api-mongodb-tools].

 **Humongolus** is a lightweight ORM framework for Python and MongoDB.
 The name comes from the combination of MongoDB and Homunculus.